anth-riv/Reddit-Minimal-Clone/README.md

 ## Features

-* Search Function.
+* Search function.
+* Comments section.
-* A list of the most popular subreddits are displayed on the left.
+* A list of the most popular subreddits are displayed on the right.
 * Utilises the reddit API to fetch posts and comments from reddit directly.